-Pay versus Performancee
+Pay versus Performance

-As required by Section 953(a) of the Dodd-Frank Act and Item 402(v) of Regulation S-K, we are providing the following information about the relationship between executive compensation actually paid (as defined by SEC rules) and certain financial performance measures of the Company.
+As required by Section 953(a) of the Dodd-Frank Act and Item 402(v) of Regulation S-K, we are providing the following information about the relationship between executive compensation actually paid ("CAP"), as determined under SEC rules, and certain financial performance measures of the Company.
 Our Compensation Committee did not consider the pay versus performance disclosure when making its incentive compensation decisions.
 For further information about how we align executive compensation with the Company's performance, see the Setting Executive Compensation section contained in this Proxy Statement.